Best bank for newcomers in Canada in 2024

 CIBC Welcome Package

-The CIBC Welcome Package offers no-fee banking for two years.
+The CIBC Welcome Package offers newcomers no-fee banking for two years, which is longer than what any other bank offers.
 After your second year, the monthly fee increases to $16.95 unless you maintain a $4,000 balance.
 While offering unlimited transactions, CIBC doesn’t mention no-fee foreign currency transactions.
 This means you could pay additional fees for sending money back home.

 Furthermore, their bundle doesn’t seem to include a credit card.
 While offering an extended no-fee period for a chequing account, CIBC lacks additional benefits that competitors provide.